My Roommate Has Covid. Now What?

 Monitor your own health

-El-Sadr recommended that all students in a shared living space should take a COVID-19 test after five days after their roommate tests positive.
+El-Sadr recommended that all students in a shared living space should take a COVID-19 test five days after their roommate tests positive.

 Lay off the Lysol